 When it comes to particles, two features are crucial: morphology and uniformity.
 Conventional approaches such as mechanical agitation are very poor in these regards.
 However, microfluidics provides a powerful tool for generating monosize particles of both spherical and custom shapes.
 Among microfluidic techniques, droplet microfluidics and photolithography have proven successful in particle fabrication.
 Droplet microfluidics is an excellent choice for spherical particles whereas the photolithography technique is suitable for custom-shaped microparticles.

 Droplet microfluidics is the most popular method for particle generation.
 It allows very high particle generation frequencies in the order of kHz.
 The channels can be parallelized to increase the production rate.
 In this technique, a stream of liquid breaks into droplets by another stream to form polymeric droplets.
 Next, the droplets undergo a chemical reaction to solidify and form microparticles.
 Since the final solidified product originates from spherical droplets, the particles’ shape will always be spherical.
 The particles are highly uniform and mono-size with this approach.
 The input flow rates play an important role in determining the final particle size.
-The chips normally are capable of operating over a span of flow-rates leading to generating particles with different sizes.
+The microfluidic chips are fabricated to operate over a span of flow-rates leading to generating particles with different sizes.
 Other factors that affect the droplet size are fluid viscosity and interfacial tension.

 Spherical microparticles are the most common form of microparticles formed using microfluidic chips.
 All you need to generate spherical microparticles are the followings: